llm-jp/massive-sft/README.md

 | Yi1.5 (9B)          | 2888          | 11119           | 8693          | 53763           | 1,529,260 (425h)       |

 \* For **OLMo (7B)**, LoRA values were estimated from logs since weight merging was not supported (evaluated without VLLM).
+* Each column value represents the time measured from the start to the completion of the evaluation process for a **single model**.
+* Since the number of trained models varies across model families, the **total time is not directly comparable under the same conditions**.
 OOM = Out of Memory.

 ---